Why I Hate Women

 Distributed in New Zealand by Yellow Eye Distribution

-Pere Ubu have really come out fighting with "Why I Hate Women," racing towards all horizons at full tilt, pushing the experimental envelope further than ever, but also tightening up their trademark avant-punk attack.
+Pere Ubu have come out fighting with 'Why I Hate Women,' racing towards all horizons at full tilt, pushing the experimental envelope, but also tightening up their trademark avant-punk attack.

-If St Arkansas saw them rooting around furtively in rock's darkest, dankest corners, on "Why I Hate Women" Ubu seem to illuminate these secret spaces with firework displays and thousand-watt searchlights.
+saw them rooting around furtively in rock's darkest, dankest corners, with 'Why I Hate Women,' Ubu seem to illuminate those secret spaces with firework displays and thousand-watt searchlights.

 Produced by David Thomas

 Engineered by Paul Hamann at Suma, Painesville OH.

 Thanks to Dids for input.